 12. What is with the fashion statements by the Bangladeshi people though?
 If you are Indian, you are supposed to wear something gaudy and colorful that can blind someone.
 I mean there are Indian designers in America.
 Just saying!

 Listen, what do I know?
 I am just a girl, sitting in front of her laptop, drooling over Mr. Hemsworth.
-The plot we have witnessed several times, the action sequences are noteworthy.
-Bajrangi Bhaijaan did it first, and I am totally kidding.
+In the plot we have witnessed several times, the action sequences are noteworthy.
+Bajrangi Bhaijaan did it first, and I am kidding.